 I never could have thought this was possible in the early days of my business, and I’m so proud that I’ve been able to design a business that allows me to work 10 hour weeks so that I can spend time with my kid and travel, and still make a great income.

 What I learned: While active income is often the easiest way to start a business, you don’t have to stay in the hustle forever.
-Add in asynchronous and passive recurring income to free up your time and spend more time out of office.
+Add in passive and passive recurring income to free up your time and spend more time out of office.

 1. Sticking with it